william-murphy-jr/jQuery_Space_Invaders_Exercise/README.md

 > action
 > Just press the keys and the actions on the keys will be carried out.
 ### Functionality
-> The exercise has students provide the following functionality.
+> The exercise has students implement the following functionality.

 1. Play Sound
 1. Change the Main Title!